Back to the home page

 - 3. Improve writing to external media

-1. You can improve the usage of the system memory (RAM) with the following tweaks:The absolute number one: turn on zswap
+1. You can improve the performance of the system memory (RAM) with the following tweaks:The absolute number one: turn on zswap

 1.1.
 You'll often achieve a considerable speed gain by turning on zswap.
 This is especially so on older machines, but on modern machines there will also be a speed gain, even though it'll be smaller.
 It's therefore advisable to turn it on in all cases.
 Below, I'll explain how to do that.A.
 First some background information: